-Fertilizing vegetables is super important in order for them to produce their best.
-In this post, I’ll show you everything you need to know, including when, how often, and how much food to give them, as well as how to apply fertilizer to your vegetable garden.
+Fertilizing vegetables is super important in order for them to produce as much food as possible.
+In this post, I’ll show you everything you need to know, including when, how often, and how much to give them, as well as how to apply fertilizer to your vegetable garden.

 By far one of the most intimidating topics for new gardeners is fertilizing vegetables.
 I know if was for me when I was a newbie!